Sathvika1902/Assignment-4/README.md

 Getting Started
 Prerequisites
-Docker and Docker Compose installed on your system.
+Docker and Docker Compose are installed on your system.
 Node.js and npm for local development.
 AWS EC2 Instance for deployment.
 Installation